 You buy 100 Litecoin at $75 with the expectation of the price to go up so you can make a profit.
 Instead, the price of LTC falls to $70 the next day, and you decide to close the position and take the loss.
 In this case, your opening value is $7,500 while the closing value is $7,000.
 The resulting capital loss can be calculated this way:

 You should report this is a sell transaction with a cost basis equal to $500, total proceeds of $0, and a capital loss of $500.

 Derivatives trading is similar to margin trading in the way that you get increased buying power through the use of leverage, but instead of buying or selling the actual asset, you are trading what is referred to as derivatives contracts.
 The value of each contract is either based on or derived from the real asset it represents.
 In the world of cryptocurrencies, you can trade derivatives representing multiple different coins including Bitcoin, Ethereum, Binance Coin, and Chainlink.

-The most popular type of derivatives are futures contracts which lets traders speculate on price movements similar to margin trading.
+The most popular type of derivatives is futures contracts which let traders speculate on price movements similar to margin trading.
 In contrast to traditional investing, you do not own the asset when buying derivatives.
 Instead, you simply own a contract that you later can sell at a higher or lower price with the goal of making a profit.